DanIsraelMalta/Useful-Functions-and-Classes/README.md

 * NamedArguments.cpp - An example of how to emulate a function with named arguments in c++

 * Dictionary.h - compile-time fixed-size bi-directional map (dictionary) for integer types

+* arithmetic_comparison.h - safe (no implicit casting) arithmetical value comparison with no run time costs